XeroxQ/chronograph/README.md

 # Chronograph

-Adds timer and stopwatch functionality to Homey.
-Timers and stopwatches can be created ad-hoc from an action flow card, or in the form of a device, in which case its status can be viewed from within the devices section of the Homey app.
+Adds precice timer- and stopwatch functionality to Homey.

 ## Features